ABOUT THE RACE

 DECLARATION

-When presenting, you will sign a declaration that you are aware of the risks of the event and that you assume all responsibility for any personal injury (injury, permanent consequences, death).
-The same applies for damage to property and for damages or misconduct caused to a public or private authority.
-You start at your own risk and are aware that the event is not medically or organisationally organised.
-By your signature you also certify that you are in good health and are not aware of anything that would endanger your good health.
-Every mountain has its own Mountain Service and almost everywhere there is a signal to call for help.
-But only call for help in a real emergency.
-But above all and as a priority, do your best not to get into trouble, and when you do get into trouble, do your best to resolve it in a timely manner.
+During the race registration, you sign a declaration that you are familiar with the risks of the event and that you take all the responsibility resulting in injury (injury, permanent consequences, death).
+The same applies to damage of material.
+You start at your own risk and you are aware that the event is not secure by medics or organized in any way.
+With your signature, you also confirm that you are completely healthy and that you are not aware of anything that would endanger your good health.
+Every mountain has a Mountain Rescue Service and almost everywhere there is a signal to call for help, but call for help only in a truly emergency situation.
+But most importantly, do your best not to get into a problem, and if you do get into it, do your best to solve it in time.

 REPORTING

-If you decide to withdraw from the race, please notify us immediately by text or phone and when you get home, don't forget to send back the gps tracker or you will not be refunded the tracker deposit.
+If you decide to leave the challenge, notify us immediately by text or phone and don't forget to send back the gps tracker when you get home.

 PENALTIES AND DISQUALIFICATIONS